-The Turkish word for breakfast is kahvaltı, which translates as under-coffee, or food eaten before drinking coffee, therefore, a traditional Turkish breakfast starts with tea and ends up with a cup of coffee.
-The food feast between the two drinks can include bread, butter, olives, salads, yoghurt, cold meats, fruit juice jams, honey and perhaps eggs.
+The Turkish word for breakfast is kahvaltı, which translates as under-coffee, or food eaten before drinking coffee.
+Therefore, a traditional Turkish breakfast starts with tea and ends with a cup of coffee.
+The feast between the two can include bread, butter, olives, salads, yoghurt, cold meats, fruit juice jams, honey and eggs.
 Hungry yet?
 All the breakfasts we ate in Turkey were excellent but the one we had in King’s Valley was the best.
 Ever.

 Our unusual mode of transport arrived – a wooden boat affair on wheels pulled by a tractor.
-We hopped in and trundled up the steep, winding alleyways where there was sometimes only inches between us and the walls.
-We passed by hostels and homes built into the volcanic rock and hollowed out fairy chimneys until, after about ten minutes, we reached the top of the village and a viewpoint with superb views over Goreme.
+We hopped in and trundled up the steep, winding lane where there was sometimes only inches between us and the walls.
+We passed by hostels and homes built into the volcanic rock and hollowed out fairy chimneys.
+After about ten minutes we reached the top of the village where this is a viewpoint with superb views over Goreme.

 We made our way carefully as it was steep in places and on reaching the valley floor we were delighted to see a cool glade between the natural walls of rock.
 Under the shade of the trees a sturdy wooden table was laden with an assortment of fresh, home-grown, organic food.
 A Turkish breakfast in all its glory.